|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Diced andouille sausage adds heat and flavor to this otherwise traditional split pea soup.

 Use yellow split peas, green, or a combination of both.
-I used part vegetable broth because I like the extra flavor it gives the soup.
+We used part vegetable broth because we like the extra flavor it gives the soup.
 You might want to use your own favorite smoked sausage in the soup.
 A chicken or turkey sausage or chorizo would be delicious as well.

 - 8 to 12 ounces smoked andouille sausage or similar sausage (diced)

 - 1 pound dry split peas, green or yellow